 My blog about the process of bringing my first full-length production to the stage.

-- The language of culture, or why “Banshee” mixes English with Irish
+A pivotal moment in Irish history played an indirect role in the creation of “Banshee,” a play about history, legacy and the supernatural. - The language of culture, or why “Banshee” mixes English with Irish

 My reasoning had nothing to do with tormenting actors.
 Really. - Fact, fiction and drama: Letting the arts show the way to the truth